fbedoyao/Interactive-Graph-Algorithms/README.md

 ## Features
 - Modify graph structures in real-time (drag nodes, delete edges, update weights, and more)
 - Display self-looping edges and curved edges for bidirectional links in directed graphs
-- Visualize the execution of the most important graph algorithms.
+- Visualize the execution of the most important graph algorithms

 ## Supported Algorithms
 - Breadth-First Search